savonet/book/streaming.md

 value: `source(...)`.
 The parameters of `source` indicate the nature and number of channels: here we see that audio is generated in some internal format (call it `'a`), video is generated in some internal data format (call it `'b`) and similarly for midi.
-The contents `internal` does not specify any number of channels, which means that any number of channels can be generated.
+The contents `internal`\indexop{internal} does not specify any number of channels, which means that any number of channels can be generated.
 Of course, for the `sine` operator, only the audio channels are going to be meaningful: